 - Input fields

-These terms all refer to the same principle: showing input fields on your product pages, which allow customers to personalize the product before adding it to their cart.
+These terms all refer to the same principle: Showing input fields on your product pages, which allow customers to personalize the product before adding it to their cart.

 Types of custom product fields